ansys/pyhps-data-transfer/doc/source/user_guide/permissions.rst

 set_permissions takes a list of RoleAssignment objects with fields resource, role and subject.

 * resource: set resource type  with the dir path and ResourceType.
 * role: assign role to the resource.
-Allowed values are reader, writer and admin.
+Allowed values are reader, writer and administrator.
 * subject: pass Subject and SubjectType with user id and user/group/any respectively

 Example usage of calls set_permissions():